 Fuels the policy debate and brings stakeholders together to improve the framework conditions for digitisation and digital preservation through the Commission Recommendation on the digitisation and online accessibility of cultural material and digital preservation of 27 October 2011.

-- Monitors progress towards the implementation of the Commission's Recommendation and facilitates the exchange of information and good practices of MS policies and strategies through the Member States' Expert Group on Digitisation and Digital Preservation (MSEG)
+Monitors progress towards the implementation of the Commission's Recommendation and facilitates the exchange of information and good practices of MS policies and strategies through the European Commission's Expert Group on Digital Cultural Heritage and Europeana (DCHE), conceived as a continuation of the Member States' Expert Group on Digitisation and Digital Preservation (MSEG).

-- Works together with cultural institutions to create Europeana.
+Works together with cultural institutions to enrich Europeana.

-- Co-funds research and innovation actions that provide European added value and scope: through the Seventh Framework Programme for Research an Development (FP7) and the CIP - ICT - PSP Programme.
-The proposed novel funding instruments for the period 2014-2020 are Horizon2020 and the Connecting Europe Facility (CEF)
+Has co-funded research and innovation actions that provide European added value and scope: through the Seventh Framework Programme for Research an Development (FP7) and the CIP - ICT - PSP Programme.

 Current funding instruments

 An important section of Horizon2020 is the Societal Challenges 6.
 It has actions on Cost-effective technologies for advanced 3D modelling (2014), Innovation Ecosystems of Digital Cultural Assets (2015), Virtual Museums (2016) and on Semantic Gap (2017), with an EU funding of around EUR 40 million.

 - In 2016 the European Commission launched three H2020 ICT Calls for proposals: supporting ICT transfer to the European creative industries, boosting synergies between artists, creative people and technologists and Gamification in different areas.
 As a result, a number of projects have been selected, starting November 2016-January 2017, with an EU funding of EUR 24 million.

 The Call for Research and Innovation Actions to support creative processes in the creative industries has resulted in the selection of six projects, starting December 2015-February 2016, with an EU funding of EUR 20 million.